badgerloop-software/badgerloop-testing-framework/README.md

 #### Raspberry Pi Runner
-The Raspberry Pi will configure     it's I/O pins in accordance with the [configuration file](#writing-tests) using it's own framework (probably PyTest).
+*Note that the Raspberry Pi Runner and Controller are the same board* The Raspberry Pi will configure it's I/O pins in accordance with the [configuration file](#writing-tests) using it's own framework (probably PyTest).
 Once it's state machine is setup it will then configure the UUT to run it's corresponding test.
 Logs and results of both tests will be combined and uploaded to a logging server.

 #### Logging Server
 TBD